MilkScout/material-ui/README.md

 ###NumberField
 An Field that composite an textfield https://material-ui.com/components/text-fields/#text-field.

-The type of the textfield is freezed to "text".
-All other attributes are like the from material-ui.
-Under the hood we use http://autonumeric.org/.
-Because the input is forced to be type="text", there will be a chrome like replacement for arrows.
+The input type is forced to type="text", there will be a chrome like replacement for arrows.

 Hints
-   - on minus or plus click on keyboard the sign changes
+   - no negative numbers supported, because smartphone numbers dont have an minus
    - does not contain validation

 Events are overridden: